-However, it must be noted that credits attained from those courses that can be counted as Career Development Courses can be counted towards the completion requirements of doctoral degree program, either for the Major Courses or for the Career Development Courses (i.e., not for both).
-Nevertheless, even in the cases from those mentioned above where attained credits pertaining to these courses are not considered as Career Development Courses, their associated GAs may be considered by the Graduate Major to have been acquired.
+However, it must be noted that credits attained from courses that are recognized as Entrepreneurship Courses can be counted towards the completion requirements of the doctoral degree program, either for Major Courses or for Entrepreneurship Courses (not for both).
+Nevertheless, even in cases where credits pertaining to courses that are not considered as Entrepreneurship Courses are attained, the associated GAs may be considered by the Graduate Major to have been acquired.

-For Graduate Attributes, refer to the Guide to the Career Development Courses.
+For Graduate Attributes, refer to the Guide to Entrepreneurship Courses.

-The Graduate Attributes of the Doctoral Degree Program are listed in Table A-1 as follows:
+The Graduate Attributes of the Doctoral Degree Program are listed in Table D-1 as follows:

-- GA0D: You can clearly design your own career and contribute to realizing scientific, technological, or social innovation through a comprehensive understanding of the knowledge, skills, social responsibilities and ethics required to become an active member of academia and/or industry. - GA1D: You can lead in realizing scientific, technological, or social innovation by acquiring the advanced leadership skills, entrepreneurial skills, knowledge and expertise, and by developing social responsibility necessary for materializing your designed career.
+- GA0D: You can clearly design your own career and contribute to realizing scientific, technological, or social innovation through a comprehensive understanding of the knowledge, skills, social responsibilities and ethics required to become an active member of academia and/or industry. - GA1D: You can lead in realizing scientific, technological, or social innovation by acquiring advanced leadership skills, entrepreneurship, knowledge and expertise, and by developing social responsibility necessary for materializing your designed career.